 If you have not yet submitted the 2021 – 22 FAFSA or WASFA, you may do so now by using the appropriate links below:

 - Free Application for Federal Student Aid (FAFSA)

 - Washington Application for State Financial Aid (WASFA)

-What is the deadline for winter quarter funding?
+What is the deadline for summer quarter funding?

-How can I ask questions about this process, or recieve help in filling out the FAFSA or WASFA?
+How can I ask questions about this process, or receive help in filling out the FAFSA or WASFA?

 The best way to reach the financial aid office for assistance is by using the online help request system.
-When submitting a request, indicate you need assistance with CARES Act and choose the financial aid department.
+When submitting a request, indicate you need assistance with Federal Emergency Funds and choose the financial aid department.
 Use the button below to access the online help request system.